 6. Support - Criteria for Evaluation 6.1 The program's operating budget is consistent with the needs of the program.
-6.2 The program has a history of enrollment and/or graduation rates sufficient to sustain high 0.2 quality and cost-effectiveness.
+6.2 The program has a history of enrollment and/or graduation rates sufficient to sustain high quality and cost-effectiveness.
 6.3 The program is responsive to local, state, regional, and national needs.
+6.4 The program regularly and systematically collects data on graduating students and evaluates placement of graduates.
+6.5 The program's procedures are regularly reviewed to ensure alignment to institutional policies and mission.

-Suggested information/data for Part 6 of the self-study narrative: A strong self-assessment typically includes the following kinds of information.
+Suggested Information/data for Part 6 of the self-study narrative: A strong self-assessment typically includes the following kinds of information.

 - Operating budget: Describe, discuss, and append a copy of the program's operating budget.
 Specify the extent to which the operating budget is consistent with the needs of the program (criterion 6.1).
 You may want to show how the budget has changed over the past five years in response to the needs of the program. - Enrollment & graduation rates: Describe, discuss, and append appropriate documentation relevant to enrollment, graduation, and retention in your program (criterion 6.2).
 Specifically discuss the extent to which the program's history of enrollment and graduation rates are sufficient to sustain a high-quality, cost-effective program.
-Include information on how this data is collected and maintained (criterion 6.2), especially related to placement. - Responsiveness: Demonstrate and document ways in which the program has responded to local, state, regional and national needs.
-These might include curricular changes/updates, professional development programming, etc. (criterion 6.3).
+Include information on how this data is collected and maintained (criterion 6.4), especially related to placement. - Responsiveness: Demonstrate and document ways in which the program has responded to local, state, regional and national needs.
+These might include curricular changes/updates, professional development programming, etc. (criterion 6.3). - Alignment with institutional policies: Document and describe how departmental and program procedures are reviewed to ensure consistency with institutional policies (criterion 6.5).